Program Purpose

 Interdisciplinary Care

-In FY 2015, LEND conducted more than 102,300 diagnostic evaluations to confirm or rule out ASD or other DD.
+In FY 2019, LEND conducted over 105,307 interdisciplinary diagnostic evaluations to confirm or rule out ASD/DD.

 Title V

-In FY 2015, LEND programs reported collaborating with State Title V (MCH) agencies or other MCHrelated programs on more than 6,100 activities in areas of service, training, continuing education, technical assistance, product development, and research.
+In FY 2019, LEND programs reported collaborating with State Title V (MCH) agencies or other MCH-related programs on over 3,349 activities in areas of service, training, continuing education, technical assistance, product development, and research.

 Program Locations